trilitech/tezos-developer-docs/docs/unity/reference/Wallet.md

 Disconnects from the currently connected wallet.

-This method triggers the `AccountDisconnected` event.
+This method triggers the `WalletDisconnected` event.

 ### `GetActiveAddress()`